What Is Implantable Contraception?

 Sometimes there can be irritation, infection, or scarring where the tube was placed.

 Implantable contraception increases the risk of blood clots.
 Blood clots can lead to serious problems with the lungs, heart, and brain.
 Smoking cigarettes while using the implant can increase the risk of blood clots.
-So young women who use this type of birth control should not smoke.
+Don't smoke if you use implantable contraception or another form of hormonal birth control.

 Not all women can — or should — use the implant.
-In some cases, health conditions make it less effective or more risky to use.
-For example, the implant is not recommended for women who have had blood clots, liver disease, unexplained vaginal bleeding, or some types of cancer.
+Some health conditions make it less effective or more risky to use.
+The implant is not recommended for those who have had:

 Girls who have diabetes, migraine headaches, depression, high cholesterol, high blood pressure, gallbladder problems, seizures, kidney disease, or other medical problems should talk with their doctor.